zblago/EF6TempTableKit/README.md

 ## Problems

-I've implemented this plugin on enterprise project which has VS solution with more than 15 projects, where base context is inherited on multiple levels, where DBContext has DbConfiguration in a different project, etc... <br/>In such a bit complicated scenario, I came accross only on some issues during the implementation.
-Those issues were not explicity related to E6TempTableKit.
-They were related on how to apply custom configuration on your `DbContext`.<br/>So, If you get exception like this:<br/>
+EF6TempTableKit has been implemented on enterprise project which has VS solution with more than 15 projects, where base context is inherited on multiple levels, where DBContext has DbConfiguration in a different project, etc... <br/>In such a bit complicated scenario, ony one exception occured that was not explicity related to E6TempTableKit.
+It was about how to apply custom configuration on your `DbContext`.<br/>So, If you get exception like this:<br/>

 *The default DbConfiguration instance was used by the Entity Framework before the 'DbConfig' type was discovered.
 An instance of 'DbConfig' must be set at application start before using any Entity Framework features or must be registered in the application's config file.
 See http://go.microsoft.com/fwlink/?LinkId=260883*

 just follow solution from [here] (https://docs.microsoft.com/hr-hr/ef/ef6/fundamentals/configuring/code-based?redirectedfrom=MSDN) or [here] (https://stackoverflow.com/questions/19929282/ef6-modelconfiguration-set-but-not-discovered)

-If you get the following error message:
+In addition to that, if you are getting the following exception:

 *One or more validation errors were detected during model generation:
 EF6TempTableKit.Test.CodeFirst.ProductCategoryCountTempTable: : EntityType 'ProductCategoryCountTempTable' has no key defined.
 Define the key for this EntityType.